olincb/website/README.md

 This is the same as the projects, but the markdown should be added to the `app/views/markdown/blogs/` folder.
 Any images used should be added to the `public/` folder.

+The blog is password protected by [lockup](https://github.com/interdiscipline/lockup).
+The password is set in `config/credentials.yml.enc`, and can be edited with `EDITOR="code --wait" bin/rails credentials:edit` from the rails root directory.

 ## Resume

 My resume is located at `app/assets/documents/Chris Olin Resume.pdf`.
 If you update the resume, it must either be named the same thing and placed in the same location, or `/app/controllers/pages_controller.rb` must be updated with the new filename.